SDGym: Low-Code Reinforcement Learning Environments using System Dynamics Models: Introduction

-At the heart of the pursuit of responsible AI is the ability to proactively understand and evaluate the potential impact of an algorithmic intervention on society.
-This is especially important for populations that are disproportionately impacted when ML systems amplify or propagate harmful societal biases.
-Due to the dynamic, complex and adaptive nature of society, evaluations based on static settings are not sufficient to provide insight on the long-term impacts of algorithmic interventions \citep{liu2018delayed}.
-Reinforcement learning (RL) has emerged as a promising technique to evaluate the long-term behavior and impact of algorithms \citep{d2020fairness}.
-Creating rich RL environments that accurately reflect real-world experiences, domain expertise and socio-cultural factors thus becomes central to this goal.
 RL environment design is crucial to an agent’s training, its ability to generalize and the risk of potential overfitting \citep{cobbe2019quantifying, zhang2018dissection,reda2020learning}.
 However, the challenging nature of environment design can sometimes lead to overly simplified environment models.
 Relying on such models can lead to a false sense of robustness and fairness, resulting in potentially bad outcomes when agents are deployed into society.

 Recognizing this, there's a growing interest in leveraging simulation models to improve the richness and relevance of RL environments \citep{jonas2023hybrid, sivakumar2022innovations, belsare2022reinforcement}.
 System Dynamics (SD) offers an approach to create dynamic hypotheses and simulation models of complex problems \citep{forrester1958industrial}, making it an attractive tool for RL environment design.
 Community-based Systems Dynamics (CBSD) further extends SD by taking a participatory approach to building comprehensive models through inclusive group model-building, system analysis and problem solving \citep{hovmand2013community,martin2020participatory}.